Colorful communal housing

 Team: Sami Heikkinen (partner in charge), Ville Mellin (project architect), Anna-Kaisa Aalto (landscape arch. in charge)

-Competition: Sami Heikkinen (partner in charge), Otto Heinonen (project architect), Vesa Humalisto, Antti Lehto, Anni-Mari Anttola, Emilia Ellilä, Antti Haataja, Ville Mellin, Martina Pitakova
+Competition: Sami Heikkinen (partner in charge), Otto Heinonen (project architect), Anna-Kaisa Aalto (landscape arch. in charge), Vesa Humalisto, Antti Lehto, Anni-Mari Anttola, Emilia Ellilä, Antti Haataja, Ville Mellin, Martina Pitakova

 A incoherent campus area is transformed into a communal and climate-friendly neighbourhood.

 Malminkartano lies north of Helsinki city centre, a mere 15 minute train ride away.

 The character of the proposed area stems from its experimental and colourful architecture.
 The surrounding green areas offer excellent prospects for outdoor activity.

 Green spaces, gardens and leafy lanes establish new connections with the surrounding hills.

 Carefully designed landscape features provide each public spaces, lane and courtyard with a site-specific atmosphere.

 Variation in housing type, colour and roof form lend a distinctive character to the new area.

 Climate-awarness through communality

 Motivated residents are more likely to embrace climate-friendly choices and urban culture than average members of the population.